LineaLabs/lineapy/docs/source/references/configurations.rst

     lineapy.options.set('artifact_storage_dir','s3://your-bucket/your-artifact-folder')
     lineapy.options.set('database_url','corresponding-database-url')

-You should configure your AWS account just like other tools you are using to access AWS, like ``aws cli`` or ``boto3``.
-And LineaPy will use the default AWS credentials to access the S3 bucket.
+You should configure your AWS account just like `AWS CLI <https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html>`_ or `boto3 <https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html>`_, and LineaPy will use the default AWS credentials to access the S3 bucket.

-If you want to use other profile available in your AWS configuration, you can set the profile name with
+If you want to use other profiles available in your AWS configuration, you can set the profile name with

 .. code:: python

-    lineapy.options.set('storage_options',{'profile':'AWS PROFILE'})
+    lineapy.options.set('storage_options',{'profile':'ANOTHER_AWS_PROFILE'})

+which is equivalent to setting your environment variable ``AWS_PROFILE`` to the profile name.

-If you really need to use your AWS key and secret directly, you can set them with
+If you really need to use your AWS key and secret directly(strongly not recommended), you can set them with

 .. code:: python

     lineapy.options.set('storage_options',{'key':'AWS KEY','secret':'AWS SECRET'})

+which is equivalent to setting your environment variables ``AWS_ACCESS_KEY_ID`` and ``AWS_SECRET_ACCESS_KEY```.

 To learn more about which S3 configuration items that you can set in ``storage_options``, you can see the parameters of `s3fs.S3FileSystem <https://s3fs.readthedocs.io/en/latest/api.html>`_ since ``fsspec`` is passing ``storage_options`` items to ``s3fs.S3FileSystem`` to access S3 under the hood.